finos/symphony-wdk/docs/reference.md

 ```

 ### String escape(String string)
-This method will escape text contents using JSON standard escaping, and return results as a String
+This method will escape text contents using JSON standard escaping, and return results as a String.

 Example:
 ```java